 Lipids and cholesterol are fat-like substances in the blood and some are necessary for good health.
 However, if you have a high level of LDL-cholesterol and triglycerides, then you have an increased risk of heart disease.

 You might need this test if your doctor wants to assess your risk of developing heart disease.
 It is usually recommended every five years for people who are over 45 or who have high blood pressure or diabetes.

 If you already have heart disease, or have problems with your cholesterol and triglycerides, then you will probably have these tests regularly to monitor the levels of these substances in your blood.
 If your levels of cholesterol and lipids go down, then your risk of having a heart attack goes down.

 How to prepare for this test

-You will need to fast (not have any food and only drink water) for between nine and 12 hours before having this test.
+You will usually need to fast (not have any food and only drink water) for between 9 and 12 hours before having this test.
 Most people have the test in the morning so it doesn't interfere with their day and their meals.
 Talk to your doctor about any medications you take.

 Understanding your results

 While the levels of total cholesterol, HDL cholesterol, LDL cholesterol, and triglycerides are important, they must also be considered along with your specific risk factors for heart disease such as your age or blood pressure.